Jayakrishna20/digit_recoginzer/README.md

     ```
     The app will start at `http://127.0.0.1:5000/`.

+## 📊 Dataset

+The data used for training this model is from the [Digit Recognizer Kaggle Competition](https://www.kaggle.com/competitions/digit-recognizer/data).

 ## 🧠 Training the Model

 The model is pre-trained and saved as `model.pkl`.
 If you wish to retrain it: